 Being NIST-certified simply means being compliant with any of the frameworks or publications released by NIST.
 This involves going through the NIST compliance process, which includes implementing specific requirements, preparing the necessary documentation that details your organization’s security measures, and undergoing an external audit to verify your compliance.

 NIST is a US federal agency that develops standards and measurement solutions to support technological innovation, economic security, and industrial competitiveness.
-While compliance with NIST frameworks is voluntary for organizations, there are special publications that are mandatory for government agencies as well as contractors and service providers handling federal information.
+While compliance with NIST frameworks is voluntary for organizations, it is mandatory for government agencies as well as contractors and service providers handling federal information.

 Demonstrating your compliance with NIST frameworks offers many advantages to your organization.
 Aside from providing a structure for your security program, it allows you to: